dedenys/startup/notes.md

 > "The Nodemon package is basically a wrapper around node that watches for files in the project directory to change.
 When it detects that you saved something it will automatically restart node."

+# Express

+Express does the following:

+- 1. Routing requests for service endpoints
+  2. Manipulating HTTP requests with JSON body content
+  3. Generating HTTP responses
+  4. Using middleware to add functionality

+> " "The get function takes two parameters, a URL path matching pattern, and a callback function that is invoked when the pattern matches.
+The path matching parameter is used to match against the URL path of an incoming HTTP request.

+> "The callback function has three parameters that represent the HTTP request object (req), the HTTP response object (res), and the next routing function that Express expects to be called if this routing function wants another function to generate a response."

+> "The Express app compares the routing function patterns in the order that they are added to the Express app object.
+So if you have two routing functions with patterns that both match, the first one that was added will be called and given the next matching function in the next parameter."

+### Middleware

+> "The standard Mediator/Middleware design pattern has two pieces: a mediator and middleware.
+Middleware represents componentized pieces of functionality.
+The mediator loads the middleware components and determines their order of execution.
+When a request comes to the mediator it then passes the request around to the middleware components.
+Following this pattern, Express is the mediator, and middleware functions are the middleware components.

+> "Express comes with a standard set of middleware functions.
+These provide functionality like routing, authentication, CORS, sessions, serving static web files, cookies, and logging.
+Some middleware functions are provided by default, and other ones must be installed using NPM before you can use them.
+You can also write your own middleware functions and use them with Express."

+> "A middleware function looks very similar to a routing function.
+That is because routing functions are also middleware functions.
+The only difference is that routing functions are only called if the associated pattern matches.
+Middleware functions are always called for every HTTP request unless a preceding middleware function does not call next.
+A middleware function has the following pattern:"

 ### end